-To ensure instrument readability and that instrument the research was understandable, a pretest of the questionnaire was conducted using staffs and instructors in the Kwnagju-Chonam ECRC.
+To ensure instrument readability and that the research instrument was understandable, a pretest of the questionnaire was conducted using staffs and instructors in the Kwnagju-Chonam ECRC.
 The recommendations and opinions by these participants in the pretest were evaluated and incorporated into improvements in the questionnaire.